IRNiti/FSND/projects/02_trivia_api/starter/README.md

 #### POST /quizzes

 Returns the next question that a user will need to play a quiz.
 This endpoint expects a request body which will provide a list of ids for previous questions already answered as well as an optional category.
 If the category is provided, only questions for that category are returned.
 Otherwise, questions from any category will be returned.
 The response will contain the success value as well as the next question to be played.
 If a previous question argument is not provided, a 422 error will be thrown.
 In order to avoid this behaviour, at least an empty list should be provided as an argument (see examples).
+Arguments to be provided in the request body: previous_questions, quiz_category.

 ##### Example